Hold and Cold with MS: Body Temperature Swings

-The thermostat in my house is currently registering at 77o ferneiheit.
+The thermostat in my house is currently registering at 77o Fahrenheit.
 With all the activity I’ve been involved in today, I’m now sitting here melting at my computer.
-Meanwhile Lynn alternates between being hot and cold but mainly stays cold.
+Meanwhile, my husband Lynn alternates between being hot and cold but mainly stays cold.

 Before the days of MS, Lynn’s body temperature ran hot.
 It could be the middle of winter and he would be outside in shorts and a T-shirt cooking on the grill.
 We used to joke that one day he would spontaneously combust into flames because he just radiated heat.
 That changed shortly after his diagnosis.
 He gradually became less tolerant of heat.
 Instead of setting the temperature indoors to a chilly 70, he would be satisfied to allow me to set it at a more comfortable level where it was no longer necessary for me to bundle in a blanket and wear gloves to watch TV.
 Then he went from being warm to the touch to being cold.

 After that, any time he was sick, his temperature fell rather than rising.
 He was also cold all the time after that.
-We discovered that he was severally anemic and had almost no ferritin storage (ferritin is a form of iron that is stored in the body as a reserve for when the hemoglobin doesn’t have enough iron to circulate throughout the body as needed.)
-The cold was a bone chilling cold.
+We discovered that he was severely anemic and had almost no ferritin storage (ferritin is a form of iron that is stored in the body as a reserve for when the hemoglobin doesn’t have enough iron to circulate throughout the body as needed).
+The cold was a bone-chilling cold.
 Regardless of the amount of clothing he wore or if he was using a heating pad, he stayed cold.